-When a couple with a high net worth files for divorce in Texas it often involves a number of unique issues and concerns.
+When a couple with a high net worth files for divorce in Texas a number of unique issues and concerns often arise.
 This articles highlights some of the issues and concerns that frequently arise in a divorce involving high net worth couples.

 Existence of Martial Property Agreements

-A divorce involving a high net worth couple in Texas will often involve a marital property agreement.
+A divorce involving a high net worth couple in Texas commonly involves a marital property agreement.

 This may be a prenuptial agreement entered into before the marriage or a marital property agreement entered into after the spouses were married.